ncsa/NEAT/README.md

 ```

 ```
-neat read-simulator -c neat_config.yaml -o simulated_data
+neat read-simulator -c neat_config.yml -o simulated_data
 ```

 The output prefix should not specify a file extension (i.e., .fasta, .fastq, etc.),
 as these will be appended by NEAT.

 A config file is required.
-The config is a yaml file specifying the input parameters.
+The config is a yml file specifying the input parameters.
 The following is a brief
 description of the potential inputs in the config file.
-See NEAT/config_template/template_neat_config.yaml for a
+See NEAT/config_template/template_neat_config.yml for a
 template config file to copy and use for your runs.

 reference: full path to a fasta file to generate reads from